salt.modules.win_file

 CLI Example:

-salt '*' file.get_pgid c:\temp\test.txt
+salt '*' file.get_pgid 'c:\temp\test.txt'

 salt.modules.win_file.get_pgroup(path, follow_symlinks=True)